 - discover that some adults in school have power in the school to make decisions or that older children may be allowed to do things that younger ones are not (‘state of planet’ – or in this case ‘state of school’ awareness)

 - decide what activities they will take part in; write letters, pick up litter or plant flowers in the school grounds (awareness of human choice and action).

 It would be useful and relevant to use everyday incidents such as these, as they occur, and follow them to a global conclusion through discussion, perhaps in circle time.
-By helping young children to focus on their own behaviour and choices and the implications to others in school and home, we can help them to relate these behaviours and choices to their wider community and the world.
+By helping young children to focus on their own behavior and choices and the implications to others in school and home, we can help them to relate these behaviors and choices to their wider community and the world.

-Such spontaneous and incidental teaching puts citizenship into a relevant context but it is also important to have regular and structured sessions of teaching in your PSHE programme in order to make sure you deliver this vital aspect of education.
+Such spontaneous and incidental teaching puts citizenship into a relevant context but it is also important to have regular and structured sessions of teaching in your PSHE program in order to make sure you deliver this vital aspect of education.

 Every Child Matters (DfES publication) states that ‘children and young people have told us that five outcomes are key to wellbeing in childhood and later life; being healthy; staying safe; enjoying and achieving; making a positive contribution; and achieving economic wellbeing.’

 Under ‘Make a positive contribution’ in the outcomes framework of that document, five specific aims are highlighted: